Last Updated: October 15, 2024

 Advantages of S Corp Status for C Corporations

-If you have a C corporation (the default form of corporation), filing as an S corp has these advantages:
+If you have a C corporation (the default form of corporation), filing as an S corp has several advantages in the Sunshine State:

 Disadvantages of S Corp Status for LLCs